 Step 2: Now navigate to your DocumentsCorePack Template Designer and open the template you want to insert in the other document.

-In this example I want to insert the terms and conditions in a quote:
+An example of inserting the terms and conditions into a quote:

 Please Note: Resolve your relationship to your desired note section.
 For a brief introduction of how to create a relationship, click here.

-This window pops up. ❹ With a double click of “Note” you can see your pattern for this property.
-Press the [OK]-button.
+This window pops up. ❹ With a double click on Note you can see your pattern for this property.
+Press the OK button.

-In this new opened window decide how your field should be inserted and then press the [OK]-button again.
+In this newly opened window decide how your field should be inserted and then press the OK button again.

 Figure 6: Decision on how to insert the related entity